danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 We will return to some of these issues in Chapter 10, "Machine Learning," but suffice to say, for now, that in the era of big data, there appears to be a need to capture data on everything, even from the most mundane actions like %button% pressing.
 This chapter begins with a relatively simple action like switching a device on or off — light, a kitchen appliance, and so on.
 Moreover a button is "seductive,"[^Pold] with its immediate feedback and instantaneous gratification.
 It compels you to press it.
 Similarly in software and online platforms like Facebook, a button calls for interaction, inviting the user to click, and interact with it in binary states: like or not-like, accept or cancel.
 The functionality is simple — on or off — and gives the impression of meaningful interaction despite the very limited choices on an offer (like most interactive systems).
 Indeed this binary option might be considered to be more "interpassive" than interactive, like accepting the terms of conditions of a social media platform like Facebook without bothering to read the details, or "liking" something as a way of registering your engagement however superficial or fleeting.
 Permission for capture data is provided, and as such our friendships, thoughts, and experiences all become "datafied."
 Even our emotional states are monitored when it come to the use of emoticons (discussed in Chapter 2, "Variable Geometry").

 With these ideas in mind, the next section will introduce the sample code for a customizable *Like* button in order to demonstrate the potential of simple interactions such as pressing a button.
-How the specificity and affordances of buttons can be considered, as well as how the like button becomes a "social button," thus creating economic values in what Carolin Gerlitz and Anne Helmond call "the like economy." [^helmond] As in previous chapters we will work through the various types of capture using buttons as a starting point.
+How the specificities and affordances of buttons can be considered, as well as how the like button becomes a "social button," thus creating economic values in what Carolin Gerlitz and Anne Helmond call "the like economy." [^helmond] As in previous chapters we will work through the various types of capture using buttons as a starting point.
 Subsequently, we will reflect on the wider implications.

 ## start()
 ![datacapture](ch4_10.gif)